Beyond Prefixes: Graph-as-Memory Cross-Attention for Knowledge Graph Completion with Large Language Models: Methodology

 \subsection{Semantic Graph Module}

-The first stage of SCT is to extract a dense, context-aware semantic representation from the graph structure.
-Unlike methods that simply use pre-trained entity embeddings\cite{zhang2024making}, our Semantic Graph Module employs a carefully designed relational message-passing mechanism to derive a \textit{semantic condition} vector that encapsulates the local neighborhood's relations.
+The first stage of GMT is to transform the local neighborhood structure into a dense set of contextual semantic representations that can serve as external memory for the LLM.
+Unlike methods that directly rely on pre-trained entity embeddings~\cite{zhang2024making}, our Semantic Graph Module (SGM) performs \textit{relation-centric} message passing to extract semantically filtered relational evidence around the entities.

-Inspired by the message passing in \cite{wang2021relational,li2025flow}, we treat the relational structure of the KG as the primary computational graph\footnote{For instance, the rule $(\texttt{A, is\_father\_of, B}) \land (\texttt{C, is\_wife\_of, A}) \rightarrow (\texttt{C, is\_mother\_of, B})$ is resolved by understanding relational interplay, independent of the entities' features.
-Furthermore, an entity's identity is often implicitly encoded within its local relational context, making a relation-centric focus sufficient.}.
-Edges, representing relations, update their states by aggregating information from neighboring edges.
-This is more efficient and semantically indicative than node-based aggregation in KGs, where the number of relation types is significantly smaller than the number of entities.

-For a given input triple $(h, r, t)$, our model first identifies the local graph neighborhoods surrounding the head entity $h$ and tail entity $t$.
-To mitigate noise from indiscriminate aggregation, we introduce a Top-K selection mechanism that filters for the most semantically relevant neighbors.
-However, instead of relying on latent structural embeddings, our mechanism leverages the rich semantic knowledge from Large Language Models (LLMs) to achieve a more robust relevance estimation.

-\begin{promptbox} {Prompt: Knowledge Enhancement} \textbf{ Task:} Generate a canonical and descriptive definition for a knowledge graph relation by following the provided examples.
-The definition must clearly explain the semantic relationship between a head entity and a tail entity in a neutral, factual sentence. \hrule \textbf{Relation Name: }located\_in

-\textbf{Definition:} The head entity is a smaller geographical, physical, or conceptual area that is situated within the larger area of the tail entity. \hrule \textbf{Relation Name: }{relation\_name}